Malnutrition & Dehydration

 Fear of Malnutrition | Fear of Medication

-One of the most difficult challenges with HG is managing a mother's nutritional needs.
+One of the most difficult challenges with HG is managing nutritional needs.
 Every book, newspaper, magazine, and friend or family member will tell her repeatedly that she must eat healthy or she will harm her unborn child.
 The fear of harming her unborn child through lack of nutrition is closely followed by a fear of harming her unborn child with medications.

-Some women choose termination (elective abortion) rather than possibly face having a child who may have been harmed by malnutrition or medications.
+Some choose termination (elective abortion) rather than possibly face having a child who may have been harmed by malnutrition or medications.

 Many nutrients are needed to form the placenta, to increase the size of the uterus and breast tissue, and to create amniotic fluid.
 A mother's blood volume increases by 25–50%, and more fluids, iron, B vitamins, folic acid, zinc and copper, calcium, magnesium, and proteins are needed to support this new blood.
 Storage levels of most nutrients must be obtained from the diet as well.
 A nutritional consult may be helpful both during and after pregnancy to ensure she sufficiently rebuilds her nutrient stores, especially while breastfeeding and before becoming pregnant again.